consoledotdev/home/content/podcast/s04e03-creating-go-russ-cox.md

   Creating Go - a devtools discussion with Russ Cox.
 Episode 3 (Season 4) of the Console DevTools Podcast.
 metaDescription:
-  Creating Goe - a devtools discussion with Russ Cox.
+  Creating Go - a devtools discussion with Russ Cox.
 Episode 3 (Season 4) of the Console DevTools Podcast.
 headerType: fixed
 hideLines: true